SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 	async onOpenDropdownClick() {
 		await this.getStaticAreaItemDomRef(); // this line is new compared to the old implementation this.dropdownOpen = true;
 	}

 }
 ```

-This is all that's needed to make your component work with the static area.
+This is all it takes to make your component work with the static area.

 **Important:** please note that the static area item is only created **on demand** - when you call the `async getStaticAreaItemDomRef()` function.
 For most components this is when the user opens a menu/dropdown/hovers over an element for a tooltip, etc.